swarup4/snowflake-orm/README.md

         type: SnowflakeOrm.VARCHAR(50),
         require: true
     },
     // This option still has present.
 But should not use, because Snowflake doesn't support primary key.
-Instead of using Id field & require: true.
-Its automatically create for you.
+    // ** Instead of using Id field & 'require: true'.
+Its automatically create a Unique Key field for you.
+    //After thet when You insert any record, Automaticly unique key value insert into your Id field.
+Like Mongo DB using Mongoose.
+    // You can enter Id value manually.
+That time you have to mentation 'required: false'.
     // id: {
     //     type: SnowflakeOrm.INT,
     //     primaryKey: true,			// Primary Key